RealOrangeOne/theorangeone.net/content/posts/my-first-arch-install.md

 Once the installation was complete, it was as simple as cloning [my dotfiles]({{< relref dotfiles >}}), and waiting for a complete system.
 There were a couple of issues with that, but mostly because of packages previously installed with Antergos, which I now had to explicitly install.

-1 machine down, 3 to go...
+One machine down, three to go...